RIDICS/ITJakub/README.md

 **eXist-db installed as service won't start with error "The eXist-db Native XML Database service terminated unexpectedly"** The problem may be caused by wrong path to Java installation folder.
 Ensure that JAVA_HOME environment variable is set and also ensure that correct path is specified in C:\eXist-db\tools\wrapper\conf\wrapper.conf configuration file.

+**`gulp default` fails when building ITJakub.Web.Hub** Ensure that correct node modules has been installed (run `yarn install`).
+Then ensure that gulpfile.js was loaded successfully (output in Task Runner Explored window in Visual Studio).

 > You can also check Troubleshooting section in Readme file of Authentication Service